Keep Your U-Value Low and Save Money

 Depending on the thermal resistance of the building materials used, and the thickness of each layer, this forms the basis of the equation that enables the thermal conductivity of each layer to be calculated.

-In scientific terms, the U-Value is measured as W/m2K, or watts per-metre-squared kelvin.
-In layman’s terms this means that the amount of energy in watts that travels through one square metre of material, for every 1 degree difference in temperature between the inside and the outside.
+A U-Value is measured as W/m2K.
+This means the amount of energy in watts that travels through one square metre of material, for every 1-degree difference in temperature between the inside and the outside.

-Choosing double glazed windows or insulating roofs in your conservatory or home extension can lead to a lower U-Value.
+Choosing double glazed windows or insulating roofs for conservatories or house extensions can lead to a lower U-Value.
 It is worth taking the time to explore which materials have a lower U-value so that you can reduce the amount of heat loss and overall heating costs of your home.